bormaxi8080/osint-timeline/DRAFT.md

 Odysseus.
 A self-hosted AI workspace - meant to be the self-hosted version of the UI experience you get from ChatGPT and Claude.
 But with more jank and fun.
 Running on your own hardware, with your own data - local-first, privacy-first, and no trojan: https://github.com/pewdiepie-archdaemon/odysseus

+Asm.
+One tool to manage every AI agent's skills.
+Stop juggling skill directories across Claude Code, Codex, Cursor, Windsurf, and 10+ other AI agents. **agent-skill-manager** (`asm`) gives you a single TUI and CLI to install, search, audit, and organize all your agent skills - everywhere: https://github.com/luongnv89/asm

 AgentShield.
 AI agent security scanner.
 Detect vulnerabilities in agent configurations, MCP servers, and tool permissions.
 Available as CLI, GitHub Action, ECC plugin, and GitHub App integration: https://github.com/affaan-m/agentshield

 Ship-Safe.
 CLI security scanner built for the agentic era.
 Detects CI/CD misconfigs, agent permission risks, MCP tool injection, hardcoded secrets, and DMCA-flagged AI dependencies: https://github.com/asamassekou10/ship-safe